 Amazing pop music from 2012.
-The co-leader, armed with a PhD in music composition from Princeton, cites influences like Morton Feldman (see above) and other heady classical composers.
-I had no idea about that when I started listening to them and neither will you.
+Most of the songs were penned by Yale music grad, singer Amber Papini.
+The band’s co-leader (her husband) Nathan Michael boasts a PhD in music composition from Princeton and cites influences like Morton Feldman (see above) and other heady classical composers.
+I had no idea about any of this when I started listening to them and neither will you.
 It’s infectious and direct.
 My wife and I swear by these guys.
 So much fun.

 - The Innocence Mission, Glow

 This sophomore album, which proceeded their glossy Larry Klein-produced debut, sounded more like a band in charge of their own destiny.
 Simple melodies.
 Karen Peris’s haunting voice.
 The ambience of the production.
 I followed the band for many years after their major label aspirations faded.
 Gradually they shifted their focus to expressions of religious faith and raising a child.
 I admire them for not trying to cling to fame, to follow trends.
 They’re true musicians and I wish them much happiness.
 As a footnote, I once sent them a fan email (late 90’s, maybe 2000?) and they wrote me back.
 It’s the small things people.
 Thank you.